 New York Rangers Press Release

 CAMBRIDGE, Mass. – Junior defenseman Adam Fox signed an entry-level contract with the New York Rangers, the team announced today (May 2).
 Fox, who was acquired by the Rangers in a trade with the Carolina Hurricanes on April 30, was originally drafted by the Calgary Flames in the third round (66th overall) of the 2016 NHL Entry Draft.
-The Jericho, N.Y. native is coming off of his best season at Harvard, one of the greatest years by a blue liner in this history of Division 1 college hockey.
+The Jericho, N.Y. native is coming off of his best season at Harvard, one of the greatest years by a blue liner in the history of Division I college hockey.

 Fox (nine goals, 39 assists) was a AHCA/CCM First Team All-American, Hobey Baker Award Hat Trick Finalist, the 2019 Walter Brown Award winner, ECAC Hockey Player of the Year, ECAC Hockey First Team and Ivy League Player of the Year selection.
 A Winter Academic All-Ivy honoree, Fox finished the season as the top scoring player and defenseman in the country with 1.45 points per game.
 With 48 points, he broke the school record for points by a Harvard defenseman in one season, set by Mark Fusco '83, who had 46 points (13-33-46) in 1982-83.